-With over thirty Marietta Square restaurants in the area — ranging from traditional American and Southwestern fare to Asian, Colombian, Greek, French, Italian and even Mediterranean cuisine – an eclectic mix tempts your taste buds.
-Desserts, bakery items and “spirits” also are within easy reach.
+With over thirty Marietta Square restaurants in the area — ranging from traditional American and Southwestern fare to BBQ, Australian, Thai, Vietnamese, Colombian, Greek, French, Italian and Mediterranean cuisine – an eclectic mix tempts your taste buds.
+Desserts, bakery items, pizza, breweries, and “spirits” also are within easy reach.
 Many establishments have outdoor seating, so you can people-watch while you enjoy your meal.

 The Marietta Square is brimming with history.
 The Great Locomotive Chase of the American Civil War started here.
-Also during the Civil War, militia trained on the park, the area was used as a military hospital, and later the buildings were burned during Sherman’s March to the Sea.
+Also during the Civil War, militia trained in the park, the area was used as a military hospital, and later the buildings were burned during General Sherman’s March to the Sea.

-Both The Strand Theatre and Theatre in the Square offer performances throughout the year.
+For Theater lovers, venues like The Strand Theatre offer performances throughout the year.
 Glover Park also is the venue for a variety of outdoor events.
-For example, April through August, The Glover Park Concert Series runs the last Friday evening of each month.
+For example, in April through September, The Glover Park Concert Series runs the last Friday evening of each month.
 See the Marietta calendar of events for more information about events offered on the Square.

-The Marietta Square Farmers Market is held every Saturday morning from early May through late Fall.
-For more information call 770-499-9393.
+The Marietta Square Farmers Market is held every Saturday morning—rain or shine—from 9 am to noon year round.
+For more information, please call (770) 499-9393.